-MotoAmerica, founded in 2014 and headquartered in the US, is a motorsport organization with approximately 50 employees.
-Since 2015, it has been the promoter of the AMA Superbike Series, sanctioned by both the American Motorcyclist Association (AMA) and the Fédération Internationale de Motocyclisme (FIM).
-The series encompasses eight road racing classes: Superbike, Stock 1000, Supersport, King of the Baggers, Super Hooligan National Championship, Twins Cup, Junior Cup, and Mini Cup.
-As of 2023, MotoAmerica continues to operate as the series promoter.
+MotoAmerica, a privately owned US-based company founded in 2014, promotes the AMA Superbike Series.
+Sanctioned by the American Motorcyclist Association and the Fédération Internationale de Motocyclisme, the organization oversees eight classes of motorcycle road racing: Superbike, Stock 1000, Supersport, King of the Baggers, Super Hooligan National Championship, Twins Cup, Junior Cup, and Mini Cup.
+Employing approximately 50 people, the company's annual revenue was less than $25 million in 2023.

 Similar Companies